snehaskt/STM32F411RE_Bare_Metal_Programming/README.md

 - Toggles output based on input
 - Fully written in **bare-metal C** using STM32 register definitions

+### 5. **UART Transmission using Polling**
+- Configures USART2 to send data using polling-based method
+- Uses TXE flag to ensure data register is ready before sending
+- Written in bare-metal C using register definitions (no HAL)

 ---

 ## ⚙️ Tools Used